secwexen/aapp-mart/docs/legal/terms-of-service.md

 # Terms of Service

+These Terms govern the use of AAPP-MART, an open-source platform for security research and enterprise testing.
+By using it, you agree to the conditions below.

 ## 1. Acceptance of Terms

 By accessing or using AAPP-MART, you agree to be bound by these Terms of Service.
 If you do not agree, you must discontinue use of the platform.